yasirkula/UnityIonicIntegration/README.md

 ![](images/android2.png?raw=true "")

+- If you receive a "*Could not find method compile()*" error, see: https://github.com/yasirkula/UnityIonicIntegration/issues/52

 **NOTE:** if you are able to build your Ionic project successfully the first time but not the second time, remove the Android platform using `ionic platform remove android` and add it again using `ionic platform add android`.

 ### About 64-bit ARM, x86 and x64 Android Devices